 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$60.63, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Bristol-Myers Squibb Company, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Bristol-Myers Squibb Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.